Niki04/HealthDataAnalysis/README.md

-# Health Analysis of human being
+# Analytical approach towards : Health Analysis

 ## Problem Statement : Predict whether a patient should be treated of his/her mental illness